 Alexander Ludwig was made famous by his roles as Shane Patton in Blood and Tears.
 This young man from Vancouver also made an impact with his portrayal of Cato Hadley in The Hunger Games.

 Want to know more about Alexander Ludwig's beard?
-Read the following answers.
+Here we go!

 Alexander Ludwig's beard for Vikings